-792 Uncertainties Regarding the Future Security Environment and the Threats it May Pose
+Iranian test launch of a modified Fateh-110.
+(Photo by the Iranian Ministry of Defense)

+UNCERTAINTIES REGARDING THE FUTURE SECURITY ENVIRONMENT AND THE THREATS IT MAY POSE

-- 793 The significant and rapid worsening of the international security environment since the 2010 - 794 NPR demonstrates that unanticipated developments and uncertainty about near- and long-term - threats to the United States, allies, and partners are factors we must consider in formulating U.S. 795 - nuclear policy, strategy, and posture.
-These uncertainties are a concern in the near term, and 796 - 797 potentially profound in the long term.
-Because this NPR lays the policy, strategy, and - programmatic foundation for sustaining and replacing the entire U.S. nuclear force needed to 798 - address threats decades into the future, it focuses on the implications of such uncertainties.
-799 - There are two forms of uncertainty regarding the future security environment which U.S. nuclear 800 - 801 policy, strategy, and posture must take into account.
+The significant and rapid worsening of the international security environment since the 2010 NPR demonstrates that unanticipated developments and uncertainty about near- and long-term threats to the United States, allies, and partners are factors we must consider in formulating U.S. nuclear policy, strategy, and posture.
+These uncertainties are a concern in the near term, and potentially profound in the long term.
+Because this NPR lays the policy, strategy, and programmatic foundation for sustaining and replacing the entire U.S.

+nuclear force needed to address threats decades into the future, it focuses on the implications of such uncertainties.

+There are two forms of uncertainty regarding the future security environment which U.S. nuclear policy, strategy, and posture must take into account.
 The first is geopolitical uncertainty.
-This - includes the potential for rapid shifts in how other states view the United States, its allies, and 802 - 803 partners; changing alignments among other states; and relative power shifts in the international - system.
-The collapse of the government of a nuclear-armed state or a so-called "proliferation 804 - cascade" would also fall in this category.
-805 - The second form of uncertainty is technological.
-This includes the potential for unanticipated 806 - technological breakthroughs in the application of existing technologies, or the development of 807 - wholly new technologies, that change the nature of the threats we face and the capabilities 808 - required to address them effectively.
-For example, breakthroughs that would render U.S. nuclear 809 forces or U.S. command and control of those forces highly vulnerable to attack would - 810 - 811 dramatically affect U.S. nuclear force requirements, policy, and posture.
-The proliferation of - highly-lethal biological weapons is another example.
-812 - 813 Such geopolitical and technological uncertainties are, by definition, unpredictable, particularly - 814 over the long term.
-Yet, it is near certain that unanticipated developments will arise. - Consequently, we must take them into account to the extent possible as we plan the U.S. nuclear 815 - 816 forces and related capabilities needed now and in future decades. - 817
+This includes the potential for rapid shifts in how other states view the United States, its allies, and partners; changing alignments among other states; and relative power shifts in the international system.
+The collapse of the government of a nuclear-armed state or a so-called "proliferation cascade" would also fall in this category.

+The second form of uncertainty is technological.
+This includes the potential for unanticipated technological breakthroughs in the application of existing technologies, or the development of wholly new technologies, that change the nature of the threats we face and the capabilities required to address them effectively.
+For example, breakthroughs that would render U.S. nuclear forces or U.S. command and control of those forces highly vulnerable to attack would dramatically affect U.S. nuclear force requirements, policy, and posture.
+The proliferation of highly-lethal biological weapons is another example.

+Such geopolitical and technological uncertainties are, fundamentally, unpredictable, particularly over the long term.
+Yet, it is near certain that unanticipated developments will arise.
+Consequently, we must take them into account to the extent possible as we plan the U.S. nuclear forces and related capabilities needed now and in future decades.
+Ensuring that U.S. nuclear capabilities have the flexibility and attributes necessary to respond to the possible shocks of a changing threat environment is our responsibility to future generations.

-818 III.
-Why U.S. Nuclear Capabilities?
+III.
+WHY U.S. NUCLEAR CAPABILITIES?

-819 "Our nuclear deterrent underwrites all courses of diplomacy and every military" 820 operation...there is a direct line between a safe, secure, and reliable nuclear deterrent...and 821 our responsibility as global defenders of freedom."
+"Our nuclear deterrent underwrites all courses of diplomacy and every military operation...there is a direct line between a safe, secure, and reliable nuclear deterrent...and our responsibility as global defenders of freedom."